vectordotdev/vector/docs/specs/buffer.md

 #### BufferEventsDropped

-*All buffers* MUST emit an `EventsDropped` event after dropping one or more Vector events.
+*All buffers* MUST emit an `BufferEventsDropped` event after dropping one or more Vector events.

 * Properties
   * `count` - the number of dropped events